yanickrochon/efficient/DOCUMENTATION.md

 ### Text Segments

 Text segments are any literal chunks of text in the template.
-They can be anything and everything.
+They can be any string values not equal to an output or typed segment.

 ### Output Segments